adjust/android_sdk/README.md

     Replace `{YourAppToken}` with your app token.
 You can find this in your [dashboard].

-    Depending on whether you build your app for testing or for production, you must set `environment` with one of these
+    Depending on whether you are building your app for testing or for production, you must set `environment` with one of these values:
-    values:

     ```java
     String environment = AdjustConfig.ENVIRONMENT_SANDBOX;
     String environment = AdjustConfig.ENVIRONMENT_PRODUCTION;
     ```

     **Important:** This value should be set to `AdjustConfig.ENVIRONMENT_SANDBOX` if and only if you or someone else is testing your app.
-Make sure to set the environment to `AdjustConfig.ENVIRONMENT_PRODUCTION` just before you publish the app.
+Make sure to set the environment to `AdjustConfig.ENVIRONMENT_PRODUCTION` before you publish the app.
 Set it back to `AdjustConfig.ENVIRONMENT_SANDBOX` when you start developing and testing it again.

     We use this environment to distinguish between real traffic and test traffic from test devices.
-It is very important that you keep this value meaningful at all times!
-This is especially important if you are tracking revenue.
+It is imperative that you keep this value meaningful at all times, especially if you are tracking revenue.

 ### <a id="session-tracking"></a>Session tracking